jwtk/jjwt/README.md

 for the algorithms you choose.
 If you provide a weak key for a given algorithm, JJWT will reject it and throw an exception.

 This is not because we want to make your life difficult, we promise!
 The reason why the JWT specification, and consequently JJWT, mandates key lengths is that the security model of a particular algorithm can completely break down if you don't adhere to the mandatory key properties of the algorithm, effectively having no security at all.
 No one wants completely insecure JWTs, right?
 Right!

+<a name="jws-key"></a>
+### Signature Algorithms Keys

+All JWS standard signature algorithms have required key length requirements.
 So what are the requirements?

 <a name="jws-key-hmacsha"></a>
 #### HMAC-SHA